itz-me-fisherYT/itz-me-fisherYT.github.io/README.md

 If you use or adapt this template, **you must give credit to Fisher**.
 A simple line like:

-> "Portfolio template by Fisher"
+> "Portfolio template by ItzRealFisher"

 is sufficient.